Earnings Withholding Orders: What Employers Need to Know

 You should expect to find the following on an earnings withholding order:

 - Plaintiff information: The plaintiff is the creditor who is garnishing the employee’s check for a delinquent debt.
-The garnishment order will list a name, regardless of whether it’s an individual, company, or a government agency (for past-due taxes).
+The garnishment order will list a name, regardless of whether it’s an individual, company, or government agency (for past-due taxes).
+The order may also provide contact information, including an address.
+Unless the earnings withholding order specifies that you’re supposed to send payment directly to the plaintiff, don’t assume that’s what you should do.
+You and your company could be liable if payments are made incorrectly and not in compliance with the order.

 - Debt amount: The debt amount is the total money that the creditor intends to collect.
 Usually, once a creditor decides to sue, they will sue for the full amount owed.

-- Withholding details: There will be information to help you calculate the amount you should withhold, such as 25% of the employee’s earnings.
+- Withholding details: There will be information to help you calculate the amount you should withhold such as 25% of the employee’s earnings.
+The order will also list here if you’re allowed to withhold administrative fees and in what amount.

 Processing an Earnings Withholding Order

 The court or entity that issued the order typically requires a written answer within a specified period, which can be as short as five days, so it’s essential to act quickly.
 You’ll need to verify that the debtor is currently on your payroll before agreeing to comply with the terms of the withholding order.
-Also, you’ll most likely need to share how much money the employee earns, whether or not the worker has other garnishments, and so forth.
+Also, you’ll most likely need to share how much money the employee earns, whether the worker has other garnishments, and whether your company can comply with the order on the commencement date.

-It’s vital to start withholding the employee’s funds on their next paycheck following the receipt of the garnishment order to remain in compliance.
-You’ll send the payments according to the instructions on the document.
+It’s vital to start withholding the employee’s funds on their next paycheck or on the date requested in the order, following the receipt of the garnishment order to remain in compliance.
+You’ll send the payments according to the instructions in the document.
 Be mindful of sending it to the correct creditor and address in addition to paying the exact amount as often as required.
 Double-check the writ of garnishment―another term for garnishment order―to ensure you’re using the right information.

 Creditors issue garnishment orders for numerous reasons.
-The longer the employee has neglected to pay the debt, the more likely they will be subject to a paycheck garnishment, especially if it’s for a debt issued by a government agency like for student loans.
-Some debts, like for back child and spousal support, can be garnished from a paycheck but may be subject to different rules and are processed under a different type of order, known as an income withholding order.
+The longer the employee has neglected to pay the debt, the more likely they will be subject to a paycheck garnishment, especially for debts issued by a government agency such as student loans.
+Some debts, like for back child and spousal support, can be garnished from a paycheck—but these may be subject to different rules and are processed under a different type of order, known as an income withholding order.

 Here are the most common types of debts that may be requested via a garnishment order: